Netgear LBR20

 QMI / wwan0 / 4G LTE Monitoring Script

-Here is a wan_watchdog.sh script that tests the connection, and if it receives no response from several well-known DNS providers, it will:
+Here is a wan_watchdog.sh script that tests the connection, and if it receives no response from several well-known DNS providers, it can:

 - Tell the modem to soft-off.